 Cost of Living Index: The cost of living in the United Arab Emirates is quite high, though, cheaper than many of the top Asian cities such as Hong Kong, Tokyo, Shanghai, or Seoul.
 Dubai ranked 26 in the Mercer Cost of Living Index for the year 2018.

-Saudi Arabia is the largest country in the Arabian Peninsula and the largest oil-producing nation in the world.
-This wealth, much like that of UAE, is being used to diversify the country’s economy into new areas such as international banking and tourism.This has created a high demand for highly qualified native ESL teachers.
+Saudi Arabia is the largest oil-producing nation in the world.
+This wealth, much like that of UAE, is being used to diversify the country’s economy into new areas such as international banking and tourism.This has created a high demand for highly qualified and experienced native ESL teachers.
 Teachers in Saudi Arabia will primarily be working with the public language schools as well as universities.
 It should be noted that Saudi Arabia is an extremely conservative country where alcohol consumption is prohibited and other personal freedoms are extremely limited.
 So while Saudi Arabia is a great choice for earning a high salary for some, it isn’t for everyone.
 Make sure you determine if it’s for you before you apply for and accept any positions in Saudi Arabia.

 Average Salary: Salaries in Saudi Arabia are largely dependent on a teacher’s prior experience and qualifications.
 Teachers with master’s and doctoral degrees will be able to command a higher salary than a teacher with only a bachelor’s degree.
 Most teachers can expect to make between 12,000 SAR and 15,000 SAR or more ($3,000 to $4,000+).